Diving atMagic Point (Philippines)

 Dive Experience & Conditions

 Descending into Magic Point's waters, divers encounter a wide spectrum of conditions.
-The maximum depth for the site is around 55 m (180 ft), which means that while shallower sections are suitable for Open Water divers, deeper explorations require Advanced Open Water or Deep Diver certifications.
+The maximum depth for the site is around 30 m (98 ft), which means that while shallower sections are suitable for Open Water divers, deeper explorations require an Advanced Open Water certification.
 Visibility remains consistently good, usually between 15 to 25 metres (50-80 feet), allowing for excellent viewing.
 Water temperatures are generally warm, fluctuating seasonally from around 26°C (80°F) in January to 30°C (86°F) in July, ensuring comfortable diving without heavy thermal protection.
 Current conditions are not consistently reported, but drift diving is a recognized specialty for the region, suggesting the potential for varying water movements.
 The site's diverse terrain, from walls to sandy slopes, provides a varied experience on each dive.

 Dive Difficulty & Safety Guidelines

 Planning a dive at Magic Point requires an understanding of its varied depths.
 With depths reaching recreational limits and beyond, divers should hold appropriate certifications for their planned activities.
 Recreational divers will find ample exploration opportunities within standard recreational limits.
-For those exploring deeper than 40 m (130 ft), specialized training is advised.
 Always dive within your certification limits and with a buddy.
 Local dive centers offer various PADI courses, including Advanced Open Water and Deep Diver specialties, which can enhance safety and enjoyment for those wishing to explore the deeper parts of the reef.
 Environmental activities are encouraged, emphasizing responsible interaction with the marine environment to protect its delicate ecosystems.

 Recommended Equipment